-Baby Journal - Speaking of journals, these are THE CUTEST baby journals out there.
+Baby Journal - Speaking of journals, these are THE CUTEST baby journals out there for once your baby is here!
 They has such cute prompts and pockets for remembering and documenting all of the precious moments of your baby's first year.
 The link above is to the boy version.
 Here is the girl version.
 Definitely a must!

 Birthing Ball/Work Chair - This was so helpful.
-I initially ordered it as my birthing ball (it is a FANTASTIC tool for labor), but also started using it as my work chair at my desk in my third trimester and noticed such a huge improvement in my posture (which in turn helps keep the baby in an optimal birthing position).
+I initially ordered it as my birthing ball (it is a FANTASTIC tool for labor), but also started using it as my work chair at my desk in my third trimester and noticed a big improvement in my posture and hip pain (which in turn helps keep the baby in an optimal birthing position).

 Hypnobirthing Birthing Classes - I did a lot of research and feel that out of all the classes that you can take, hypnobirthing is the most helpful/applicable (I also recommend the hypnobirthing book above in the books section).
 We used the Cap Wellness Center in Encinitas, CA (highly recommend them along with all of their other services - prenatal chiropractic, massage, etc.), but if you don't live in the area, using this search tool to find Certified Hypnobirthing classes near you.